South Africa

 Organizational Forms

-There are three kinds of civil society organisations in South Africa, namely:
+There are three kinds of CSOs in South Africa:

-- Voluntary associations that are established in terms of common law.
+- Voluntary associations that are established under common law.

-- Non-profit trusts that are established in terms of the Trust Property Control Act, and
+- Non-profit trusts that are established in accordance with the Trust Property Control Act, and

-- Non-profit companies that are established in terms of the Companies Act.
+- Non-profit companies that are established under the Companies Act.

-Any of these CSOs can register in terms of the Nonprofit Organisations Act of 1997, provided that those CSOs comply with a number of requirements listed in that Act.
-In essence, the founding document of such CSOs must contain prescribed information (including the name, objectives, non-profit distribution constraint, governance structures, etc) and narrative and financial reports must be submitted to the Directorate for Nonprofit Organisations on an annual basis.
+Any of these CSOs may, and in some cases must, register under the Nonprofit Organizations (NPO) Act of 1997, provided they meet the requirements listed in that Act.
+In essence, their founding documents must contain certain information, such as the organization’s name, objectives, governance structures, and a non-profit distribution constraint.
+In addition, registered organizations are required to submit annual narrative and financial reports to the Directorate for Nonprofit Organizations.

 Public Benefit Status

-South Africa uses a tiered regulatory approach toward public benefit status.
+South Africa uses a tiered regulatory approach to public benefit status for CSOs.

-As a first step, the Nonprofit Organisations Act defines a nonprofit organisation as a trust, company or other association of persons established for a public purpose and the income and property of which are not distributable to its members or office-bearers except as reasonable compensation for services rendered.
-Applicants must submit documentation to the Directorate of Nonprofit Organisations for registration.
+As a first step, the Nonprofit Organizations (NPO) Act defines an NPO as a trust, company, or other association of persons established for a public purpose, whose income and property are not distributable to its members or office-bearers except as reasonable compensation for services rendered.
+Applicants must submit the required documentation to the Directorate of NPOs to register.

-Second, a nonprofit organization may apply for the status of “public benefit organization.”
-Among other requirements, the organization’s sole purpose must be to undertake one or more public benefit activities, carried out in a non-profit manner and with an altruistic or philanthropic intent.
-Public benefit organizations are restricted from using their resources to directly or indirectly support, advance, or oppose any political party, but they are not restricted from lobbying.
-They are entitled to a broad range of fiscal benefits, including a partial income tax exemption and, subject to certain conditions, an exemption on transfer duty on immovable property.
+The second tier allows an NPO to apply for the status of “public benefit organization.”
+To qualify, the organization’s sole purpose must be to carry out one or more public benefit activities, conducted in a non-profit manner and with altruistic or philanthropic intent.
+Public benefit organizations are restricted from using their resources to directly or indirectly support, advance, or oppose any political party, but they are permitted to engage in lobbying activities.
+Public benefit organization status confers several fiscal benefits, including partial income tax exemptions and, subject to certain conditions, an exemption from transfer duty on immovable property.

-Third, Public benefit organizations may apply for the right to receive tax-deductible donations.
+Third, public benefit organizations may apply for the right to receive tax-deductible donations, offering additional incentives for donor support.

-There are no serious legal barriers affecting the operational activity of CSOs in South Africa.
+There are no serious legal barriers affecting the operations of CSOs in South Africa.

-It is also worth noting that opening a bank account has become a challenge for some not-for-profit organisations operating in South Africa.
-Community-based organisations that are established as voluntary associations will most likely have to wait for registration under the Nonprofit Organisations Act to open a bank account.
-Banks, however, have been willing to accept an electronic copy of the NPO Certificate, which can be requested from the Directorate for NPOs, as proof of registration.
-Organisations with board members who are based outside of South Africa may also find it a challenge to open bank account in South Africa.
+However, opening a bank account has become a challenge for some nonprofit organizations (NPOs) operating in South Africa.
+In particular, community-based organizations established as voluntary associations often need to wait for registration under the Nonprofit Organizations (NPO) Act to open a bank account.
+That said, many banks will accept an electronic copy of the NPO Certificate, which can be requested from the Directorate for NPOs, as proof of registration.
+Organizations with board members based outside of South Africa may also find it challenging to open a bank account in South Africa.

 CSOs in South Africa are not prohibited from criticizing the government or advocating for politically unpopular causes.
 There are no legal restrictions or governmental harassment of such activities.
 CSOs that are involved with causes that are unpopular from a government’s perspective may ordinarily not attract significant funding support from government.
 However, CSOs have been involved with the processes of drafting of laws and lobbying for legislation and government policies.
 CSOs that have tax exemption cannot use their resources to support, oppose or advance the activities of any political party.